abhisek/dns-graph/README.md

 ## Why and What

-Read the [rationale](docs/rationale.md) for problem area and reason for existence for this project.
+Read the [rationale](docs/rationale.md) for problem area and reason to exist for this project.

 ## How To